 1. Strain Diversity

-Look for a probiotic supplement that contains multiple strains.
-Different strains have different benefits, so a diverse range ensures that you’re getting maximum coverage for your gut health.
+Look for a probiotic supplement that contains multiple strains of bacteria.
+Each strain has unique properties and benefits, so a diverse combination can provide a broader range of support for your gut health.

 3. Shelf Stability